MoT3rror/joomla/README.md

 Note that the mysql reation addition will create the database and populated it with the admin user set at config.yaml.

-To access your exposed joomla unit you just have to open the unit's public IP address with your browser
+To access your exposed joomla unit you just have to open the unit's public IP address with your browser.
+The default user is admin and the password should be set to whatever you defined on config.yaml

 You may change the admin password and perform other administrative functions at the exposed service URL http://public-ip-address/administrator